shadow-robot/aurora/README.md

 Whenever you create a role, if it will likely be used by other products (e.g. it's not very specific to your product), please put it under common roles, or if it's for installing some commonly used program, put it under installation.

+## Templating ##

+For various bash/docker/etc. scripts, it's often useful to use Jinja2 templates (.j2 files).
+You can read more about .j2 files [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html)).
+They are stored either in /products/common/resources/ or if they are specific to a particular product, they should be in that products /templates/scripts folder.

 ## Dependencies ##

 There are 2 main way of including dependencies in Ansible roles.
 The primary way we use is the "include_role" method because it is dynamic (see [here](https://docs.ansible.com/ansible/latest/modules/include_role_module.html) for documentation).